jasonbot/weblog/content/weblog/on-electron.md

 Oh my oh my do I love being ambivalent on everything and I want to pass that along to you.

+# If You're Distributing Containerized Apps or Static Binaries You're Just As Guilty of the Original Sin of Electron Bloat

+We already have `libc` back at home.
+An Electron installation doesn't use system libraries.
+This is a conscious choice.
+An Electron app comes batteries included.
+You can afford 250 megs of HD space for an app you use daily, you disk cheapskate.

+Electron bundles all that inside itself.
+It's the equivalent to a static binary that doesn't use the system libc.
+It's the equivalent to a full-blown, dozen-gigabyte Ubuntu system used as an image base just to host a single web app process in a container.
+You accept batteries included software elsewhere: don't be a hypocrite and complain in this case.

+# Are You Sure You're Reading the Task Manager Correctly?

+The RAM column on the task manager is showing how much memory the Electron process has asked the Operating System to put aside for it.
+Keep in mind, in any operating system released since the 1990s this _does not mean there is dedicated hardware RAM allocated to it_.
+The process may have pre-allocated a gig because it anticipates needing it but hasn't yet, and that "memory" isn't all in RAM anyway: it swaps out into page files on disk when unused!
+The OS could be managing 4GB for the process but only a few hundred megs of that is being actively accessed in hardware short-term Random Access Memory, the rest being paged out to disk.
+Operating systems are also clever enough to say "you asked for a 2 gig page but haven't touched it yet, so I'm not going to allocate it until you do.
+I just know you have dibs."

+In this regard Electron is being upfront about how much storage it's using and that storage is ephemeral: the task manager app doesn't tell you how much disk space an app has permanently written to disk.
+It _does_ tell you how much RAM the app is 'borrowing' and will return when it's done.

+## "More processes" = "More Bad" is Just a Silly Take

+You may also be angry that Electron has more than one line in Task Manager.
+"What's a worker?" you say.
+"Why does it need so many processes?"

+Again, weird take and I think it's just surface-level "too many lines on the UI" type knee-jerk reaction.
+Processes are for safety!
+Two blocks of code are isolated from each other as separate processes so if one goes down the other does not.
+Electron has this because Chromium has this because some web developers are maniacs and write cod that take down the entire browser, so now the blast radius is limited to a single browser tab.

+Modern operating systems, again, are very good at handling large numbers of processes.
+It's a perfectly valid bit of software engineering to have child processes.
+Processes are not your enemy.

 # Electron Isn't Just A Browser Wrapper

 Aside from wrapping a web page, though, is [a whole truckload of stuff](https://www.electronjs.org/docs/latest/api/app) to make a carefully and comprehensively written Electron app _actually good_: